Defxult/reactionmenu/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I have the required [intents](https://github.com/Defxult/reactionmenu#intents) enabled

 **Version Info**
-What's the exact version of reactionmenu/discord.py are you using?
+What version of reactionmenu/discord.py are you using?
+- reactionmenu: [version here
 - discord.py: [version here]
-- reactionmenu: [version here]